Blockchain-WaterManagement-Project/Water-quality-management-network-setup/README.md

 ### Prerequisites

-Before setting up the Hyperledger Fabric network for the Water Quality Management System, ensure you have the following prerequisites installed:
+Before setting up the Hyperledger Fabric network for the Water Quality Management System, we ensure that the following prerequisites installed:

 1. **Docker & Docker Compose**
    Install Docker and Docker Compose to run Hyperledger Fabric components in containers.